stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 24 (P4L1) - Components.md

 - Any text output by the 'Action' function will appear in the page source at the location where the action was invoked: **component semantics**
 - Use well-structured, error-free PHP and valid HTML: **component composition**
 - Actions are triggered by specific events in Wordpress, such as publishing a post, changing themes, or displaying an administration screen.
 Action is a custom PHP function defined in your plugin and hooked to some of these events: **component syntax**

+### Automobile Components Quiz

+_What are some of the 3rd party component on which automobile manufacturers rely?_

+Tires, dashboards, and other parts.